stanfordnmbl/predictKAM/README.md

 # Predicting the Knee Adduction Moment
 *Authors: Melissa Boswell and Scott Uhlrich*

+This repository includes the models and dataset for the following paper.
+Please cite this paper if using this code or dataset:

+Boswell MA*, Uhlrich SD, Kidzinski L, Thomas K, Kolesar JA, Gold GE, Beaupre GS, Delp SL, 2021.
+A neural network to predict the knee adduction  moment in patients with osteoarthritis using anatomical landmarks obtainable from 2D video analysis. _Osteoarthr.
+Cartil._, _In Press_.
+[Link to manuscript.] (http://nmbl.stanford.edu/wp-content/uploads/BoswellUhlrich_NN_KAM_PreProofOAC.pdf)

+*contributed equally

 ## This Repository
 Predict the peak knee adduction moment during walking using neural network with motion capture marker position inputs.
 This repository holds the code and text for generating the manuscript on OpenSim Moco, a software toolkit for solving optimal control problems with OpenSim musculoskeletal models.